How AgentMMA breaks down Renato Moicano vs Brian Ortega

 UFC Record Breakdown

-This fight is officially dead.
+This fight is back on after dying earlier this year.
 Moicano kicked off 2026 by trolling Ortega over some New Year's Eve photos, and these two were supposed to finally settle it at UFC 326.
 The matchup had been brewing nicely, with Moicano clearly not worried about poking the bear.
 The Brazilian's been on a weird wave lately.
 He went the distance with Islam Makhachev for the lightweight title back in January 2025, getting caught in a D'Arce choke in the first round.
 Then he dropped a decision to Beneil Dariush at UFC 317 in June.
 But before that title shot?
 Dude was on fire, beating Benoit Saint Denis with a doctor stoppage in Paris and knocking out Jalin Turner at UFC 300.
 Ortega's had his own rough stretch.
+He's dropped three straight, including decisions to Diego Lopes and Aljamain Sterling back in August 2025.
+But here's the thing, T-City is still dangerous as hell.
+He submitted Yair Rodriguez in Mexico City back in February 2024, catching him in an arm triangle.

 If Ortega's getting it to the mat, rounds two and three are where he finds the finish, but Moicano's volume could force a stoppage late if he's piecing Ortega up on the feet.